jiriklepl/NSWI152/README.md

   - provides caching of anomaly reports for the consumers

 - 3rd party REST API
-  - provides mapping of devices to technitians
+  - provides mapping of devices to technicians
   - unreliable - needs caching

 - Consumers